DanielCiccC/DanielCiccC.github.io/COMP3506/notes/lecture11.md

 ![Alt text](assets\IMG160.PNG)

+### Huffman Coding
 - We want to find an optimal prefix-free coding scheme
-- How do we do that?
-Huffman coding!

-### Huffman Coding: History
-Given a string X, constructs a prefix code that minimises the size of the encoding of X
+- Given a string X, constructs a prefix code that minimises the size of the encoding of X
 - Given: a set of $n$ positive weights $w_{i}$
 - Compute: a set of $n$ corresponding codeword lengths, $l_{i}$, such that:

 $$\sum _{i=1} ^{n} 2^{-li} \le 1 \; \; \text{and}  \; \; \sum _{i=1} ^{n} w_{i} \cdot l_{i} \; \; \text{is minimal}$$

-- ensures we get a viable code (can't set li = 0)
+- ensures we get a viable code (can't set $l_{i}$ = 0)
 - minimises the overall cost of storing the input

 ```